Stylesheets

 LinkedDataHub's default stylesheets are using this feature extensively.
 In fact, one HTML page is rendered from a dozen of RDF/XML documents.

-Built-in model ontologies as well as some other system and well-known ontologies, have a local copy in each LinkedDataHub instance.
+Built-in ontologies as well as some other system and well-known ontologies, have a local copy in each LinkedDataHub instance.
 As a result, retrieving their descriptions by dereferencing their URIs using document() does not incur an HTTP request and is much faster.
 The URI-to-file mapping is defined as Jena's location mapping and can be found in location-mapping.n3 and prefix-mapping.n3.

 CSS